General Economics and Theory

 Lecture: MW2 (54-100) Recitation: F1 (4-237) or F2 (4-237)

 Provides an overview of macroeconomic issues including the determination of national income, economic growth, unemployment, inflation, interest rates, and exchange rates.
 Introduces basic macroeconomic models and illustrates key principles through applications to the experience of the US and other economies.
-Explores a range of current policy debates, such as the economic effects of monetary and fiscal policy, the causes and consequences of the 2008 global financial crisis, and the factors that influence long-term growth in living standards.
+Explores a range of current policy debates, such as the economic effects of monetary and fiscal policy, the causes of and policy responses to financial crises, the burden of the national debt, and the government policies that affect long-term growth in living standards.
 Lectures are recorded and available for students with scheduling conflicts.

 14.03 Microeconomic Theory and Public Policy